-The current Board of Directors is elected on an annual basis, and the board members are selected based on their overall competences.
-This year, there is a new chairman of the board, and once again a woman has been elected to this post.
-Therefore, the distribution is 25% women - in excess of the 15% target.
+The current Board of Directors are elected on an annual basis, and the board members are selected based on their overall competences.

+The Board of Directors currently consists of four members, of which four are men and the chairman is a woman.
+Therefore 25% which is in excess of the 15% target.
 There has thus been achieved an equitable gender distribution in the top management team.
-The Board of Directors currently consists of four members, of which three are men and the chairman is a woman.